Jervi-sir/Jervi-sir/README.md

 </div>

-- 🔭 Currently working on : Video Room system
+- 🔭 Currently working on : on some MOMA projects
-- 🌱 Currently learning : WebRTC, Vuejs, Laravel,
+- 🌱 Currently learning : ReactNative, Laravel, Solidity
 - 😏 I aslo did: Arduino, and Midi Arduino just for sakes of Musics..

-- 👯 I’m looking to collaborate on Projects Front end Porject for now
+- 👯 I’m NOT looking to collaborate on Projects Front end Porject for now
 - 🤔 I’m looking for help with ...

 - 💬 U can Ask me about anything about Front-end, but back-end m still learning
 - 📫 How to reach me: Just throught here

-- 😄 Pronouns: Jervi
 - ⚡ Fun fact: i'm Jervi,
 BRUHHHHH